 - Use half butter and half shortening to get the best of both worlds!

-- Need a vegan?
+- Need a vegan crust?
 You can use all vegan butter or shortening in place of the butter.
 The butter flavored shortening is a great vegan alternative.
-Coconut oil tends to melt quickly so isn’t the best option.
+Coconut oil tends to melt quickly so this isn’t the best option.

 Once you’ve mixed the flour and salt together, it’s time to cut in the fat.
 Add your butter and shortening and chop them down into marble-sized pieces.
 There are a few ways to do this.